 Related chapters

-- YDB: distributed SQL database and architecture - Detailed YDB internals: tablets, auto-sharding, transactional guarantees, and operating trade-offs.
+- YDB: distributed SQL database and architecture - Detailed YDB internals: tablets, auto-sharding, transactional guarantees, and operational trade-offs.

-- CockroachDB: distributed SQL database and architecture - Detailed CockroachDB internals: ranges/leaseholder model, Raft replication, and multi-region locality.
+- CockroachDB: distributed SQL database and architecture - Detailed CockroachDB internals: ranges, leaseholders, Raft replication, and data-locality policies.

 - PostgreSQL: history and architecture - A baseline comparison with classic OLTP architecture and scenarios where NewSQL is unnecessary.

-- Distributed Transactions: 2PC and 3PC - Background on distributed commit coordination, latency trade-offs, and failure semantics.
+- Distributed Transactions: 2PC and 3PC - Background on transaction coordination, latency trade-offs, and why distributed commit is never free.

 - Multi-region and global systems - Geo-distributed architecture practices: locality, failover, and latency-aware design.